microsoft/RecursiveExtractor/README.md

 <details>
 <summary>Async Usage</summary>
 <br/>
-This example prints out all the file names found from the archive located at the path.
+This example of using the async API prints out all the file names found from the archive located at the path.

 ```csharp
 var path = "/Path/To/Your/Archive"